carlotapearl/100-days-of-code/log.md

 ### Day 33 July 29, 2018

 **Today's Progress**: Returned to Udacity's JavaScript Patterns course to finish up the revisions to the Cat Clicker app.
 Refactored the MVC and Premium Pro versions.
+Also finished Lynda.com's "Rethinking Asynchronous JavaScript" taught by Kyle Simpson.

 ** Thoughts: **
 The important lesson leaned today is that when you plan ahead and organize things well it is much easier to add things later.